-Hemp is a variety of plant species of Cannabis sativa cultivated primarily for industrial use.
-We use hemp to make a wide variety of everyday goods.
-Plus, it’s one of the quickest growing plants in the world.
+Hemp is the plant species of Sativa dominant strains of Cannabis that is primarily grown for industrial purposes.
+We use it to make a wide range of everyday items.
+It’s also one of the world’s fastest-growing plants.

 Hemp has been used throughout history, as is shown when archeologists, in China found 2800 BCE evidence of the growing of hemp for fiber.
 In the Mediterranean, they cultivated it at the beginning of the Christian era.
 It then spread throughout Europe during the Middle Ages.

 Industries use hemp to manufacture various items, including rope, textiles, paper, clothing, plastics, and many more.

 Although cannabis and hemp derive from the same plant, ‘Cannabis Sativa,’ each is unique in its compositions and uses.
 Hemp has lower THC concentrations and may have higher concentrations of cannabidiol (CBD), whereas cannabis has a higher THC concentration, which has psychoactive properties.
 You can contact a marijuana dispensary in Canada to learn more about cannabis and other THC products.

 Learn more below about the benefits, uses, and these ten things to know about hemp fiber today:

 In many respects, hemp is the new miracle fiber.
 Hemp is one of the strongest and environmentally friendly organic fibers.